OrganicityEu/organicityeu.github.io/README.md

 ### Deploy in [organicityeu.github.io](https://organicityeu.github.io/)

-On the `master` branch of the git repository run the following command:
+On the `mkdocs` branch of the git repository run the following command:

 ```sh
 mkdocs gh-deploy --remote-branch master